michaelsammueller/secure-software-development/README.md

 Originally, we would allow users to download their health records as data files.

 _Final Implementation:_
-File download has been implemented with the resulting file in json format, offering limited readability.
+File download has been implemented with the resulting file in .txt format.

 #### 3. Role / Permissions mapping